 If you develop a good working relationship with a sample maker, the price you pay will fall.
 If they’re working in-house at your manufacturer, you might find you get your samples for free, meaning their price is bundled with your manufacturing prices.

 Looking for a Sample Maker in Los Angeles?

 Working with someone in your city makes a ton of sense.
 No transferring samples around the country by potentially-unreliable courier or hiring delivery, and face-to-face meetings whenever you need.
 Or maybe you’re basing your search on LA’s reputation as a fashion industry powerhouse — which it is, believe us.

-The Evans Group has been creating samples and custom projects for an international clientele for over 15 years, and we’ve been doing it right here in LA.
+The Evans Group has been one of Los Angeles’s premier clothing manufacturers, creating samples and custom projects for an international clientele for over 15 years.
+And we’ve been doing it right here in the Arts District.
 We provide flexible scheduling to meet the overflow needs of established boutique brands like Jonathan Simkhai and have helped guide new designers to realize their creative vision.